Last update: June 12, 2020

 At latest update, relevant published data on excretion into breast milk were not found.

-Due to a low oral bioavailability that minimizes the presence into the infant's plasma from mother's milk ingested, thus, the expert consensus is that the risk of use while breastfeeding is minimal.
-(American Academy of Pediatrics - 2013 says that is usually compatible with breastfeeding)
+Due to a low oral bioavailability (Putcha 1989), that minimizes the presence into the infant's plasma from mother's milk ingested, thus, the expert consensus is that the risk of use while breastfeeding is minimal (Hale 2019, Briggs 2017, Reece 2017, Chen 2010, Schaefer 2007).

-Since at small dosage Scopolamine poisoning with alarming symptoms may occur (irritability, delirium, redness of skin, mouth dryness, constipation, urine retention), we would recommend a cautious and moderate use with a dose as low as possible with a delay of at least 3 hours for breastfeeding after medication.
+Since at small dosage Scopolamine poisoning with alarming symptoms may occur (irritability, delirium, redness of skin, mouth dryness, constipation, urine retention), we would recommend a cautious and moderate use.
 Avoid use if the infant is younger than 2 months or premature.

 We do not have alternatives for Butilhioscina.